 - an area containing the status information of a selected drop(see 10.5)

 - an area containing a visual representation of the crystallization plate(see 10.6)

 The crystal plate scanner (XPS) is an extension of the desktop beamline.
 The extension allows for mounting a standard crystallization plate, e.g. the Greiner CrystalQuick-X plates with dimensions of 85.5 x 127.8 mm and 2 drops per well.
 The XPS system features an orthogonal arrangement of x,y-translations for the entire plate.
 The motors are called XPS_X and XPS_Y from here on.
 To mount the XPS system, some optional components of the mardtb have to be dismounted, in particular the beamstop, the bracket holding the cooling head of a cryo-device and the tube for the cryogenic exhaust.
 Due to space limitations it is also desirable to dismount the entire PHI-axis.
 With a mounted PHI-axis, only 2/3 of the drop positions of the crystallization plate can be accessed.
+For mardtb instruments with a built-in motorized goniometer head, less than 1/2 of the crystallization plate is accessible.
 To access the remaining ones, the plate has to be rotated manually by 180. degrees.
 Since technical details are not subject of this manual, here we concentrate on the software interface and assume that the crystal plate scanner has been taken in operation with all the technical requirements.
 For simplicity, we assume that the PHI-axis is not present and that all positions of the crystallization plate can be accessed by driving the motors without running into collisions.